-Transitional

-Hospitals With bed capacity 1 to 20

-Center Day Care Surgery Center

-Primary Health Care

-Diagnostic Center

-Rehabilitation Center

-Dialysis Center

-Fertilization Center

-Mobile Healthcare Unit

-Provision of Health Service (Home care)

-Pharmacy Establishment Drug Store (Medical Store)

-Timeline for compliance: Within one year of official program induction/on-boarding or official release of ADHICS Standard, whichever comes first.
+Hospitals With bed capacity 1 to 20 Center Day Care Surgery Center Primary Health Care Diagnostic Center Rehabilitation Center Dialysis Center Fertilization Center Mobile Healthcare Unit Provision of Health Service (Home care) Pharmacy Establishment Drug Store (Medical Store) Timeline for compliance: With in one year of official program induction/on-boarding or officia release of ADHICS Standard, wh ichever comes first.
 Note: All controls categorized as "Basic" are considered essential, and are applicable by default.

-Control demands outlined in this category are essential controls, based on an entity status, and shall enhance security posture of healthcare entities.
-The control implementation shall protect information assets from a wide range of threats, inclusive of critical and high impact threats, based on the value of information assets owned, managed and handled by the healthcare entity.
-The control implementation elevates the healthcare entity's maturity level, and complements improvement of internal processes and risk environment.
+Control demands outlined in th is category are essential controls, based on an entity status, an shall enhance security posture of healthcare entities.
+The control implementation shall protect information assets from a wide r ange of threats, inclusive of critical and high impact threats, base on the value of information ass ets owned, managed and handled by the healthcare entity.
+Th control implementation elevates the healthcare entity's maturity level, and complements ies the neutricale entry's matchey levely and complement improvement of internal process es and risk environment.
+Applicability: Control demands of this category are applicable based on a healthcare entity's ris of this category are applicable based on a healthcare entity's risl Applicability: Control demands of this category are applicable based on a healthcare entity's ris Applicability: Control demands posture, and shall be applicable t Hospitals of this category are applicable based on a healthcare entity's risl to the following types of entities: Applicability: Control demands posture, and shall be applicable t Hospitals of this category are applicable based on a healthcare entity's ris to the following types of entities: With bed capacity of 21 and above in one year of official program induction/on-boarding or officia Applicability: Control demands posture, and shall be applicable t Hospitals Timeline for compliance: With release of ADHICS Standard, wh of this category are applicable based on a healthcare entity's risk to the following types of entities: With bed capacity of 21 and above in one year of official program induction/on-boarding or official Timeline for compliance: With release of ADHICS Standard, wh Note: All controls categorized as Control demands outlined in th shall enhance security posture information assets from a wide r on the value of information ass

-Advanced

-Applicability: Control demands of this category are applicable based on a healthcare entity's risk posture, and shall be applicable to the following types of entities:

-Hospitals With bed capacity of 21 and above ----------- ----------------------------------- --

-Timeline for compliance: Within one year of official program induction/on-boarding or official release of ADHICS Standard, whichever comes first.

-Note: All controls categorized as "Basic and Transitional" are considered essential, and are applicable by default.